-Objective #7: Determine the current status since our conclusion in the 2016-17 PBF audit concerning the University Data Administrator's data resubmissions to the BOG.
+Objective #7: Determine the current status since our conclusion in the 2017-18 PBF audit concerning the University Data Administrator's data resubmissions to the BOG.

-In our 2016-17 audit we determined that:
+In our 2017-18 audit, we determined that:

-... resubmissions by the University have been very rare, are both necessary and authorized, and have had minimal to no effect on the University's Performance-Based Funding metrics.
+...resubmissions by the University have been very rare, are both necessary and authorized, and have had no FSU-generated effect on the University's Performance-Based Funding metrics (i.e., the BOG called for a change in reporting).

-According to the University Data Administrator, there are three triggers for resubmissions: 1) the BOG staff determines that the way the institution is interpreting or reporting data is either incorrect or inconsistent with the way most of the other institutions are interpreting the requirements; 2) University staff determines there are inconsistencies with data in a current file that have to be cross-validated with data on an earlier submission of a different file (e.g., SFA File cohort must match SIF File cohort for the same term), requiring resubmission of the earlier file; 3) University staff finds new ways to improve on the granularity of data being submitted and they choose to apply the new understanding or method to a previously submitted file.
+According to the University Data Administrator, there are three triggers for resubmissions: 1) the BOG staff determines that the way the institution is interpreting or reporting data is either incorrect or inconsistent with the way most of the other institutions are interpreting the requirements; 2) University staff determines there are inconsistencies with data in a current file that have to be cross-validated with data on an earlier submission of a different file (e.g., SFA File cohort must match SIF File cohort for the same term), requiring resubmission of the earlier file; 3) University staff finds new ways to improve upon the granularity of data being submitted and they choose to apply the new understanding or method to a previously submitted file.
 Near the end of 2015, the BOG began requiring that a SUDS Data Resubmission Form be completed and submitted to the BOG for every resubmission, unless the resubmission was required for changes initiated because of agreed-upon system-wide criteria changes, or BOG programmatic changes.
 This form details the reason for the resubmission, indicates whether the resubmission impacts Performance-Based Funding metrics, and is signed by the University Data Administrator.